GroovinChip/dart_class_generator/README.md

 - Set the preferred font size for the code preview

 ## Planned (in no particular order):
-- MAJOR code refactor (I know its ugly and long messy)
+- MAJOR code refactor (I know its ugly and long and messy)
 - Disallow identical class members
 - Persist user settings
 - Generate custom toString()